One-Bowl, No-Mixer, No-Chill Oatmeal Cookies

-Super Easy Oatmeal Cookies
+Super Easy Oatmeal Cookies Recipe

 When most people have a craving for cookies, they want them within the hour.
 Not hours or even days later.
 And they don’t want to dirty a million dishes or drag out a (stand) mixer in pursuit of their cookie goal.

 Enter: this incredibly fast and easy oatmeal cookie recipe that produces cookies that turn out perfectly thick with soft centers and chewy edges.
 Just add everything to one bowl, stir by hand with one spoon, and you’re ready to bake.
-I added chocolate chips, but you can add raisins, walnuts, or whatever you love in oatmeal cookies.

 While I’m normally a huge advocate of chilling cookie dough to avoid cookies that spread or are thin, you don’t have to with these simple oatmeal cookies.
-Not having to chill the dough makes these 20-minute cookies.
+Not having to chill the dough makes these 20-minute oatmeal chocolate chip cookies.
 From the time you’re struck with a cookie craving until the time you’re eating said cookies, it’s 20 minutes.

 What’s in Homemade Oatmeal Cookies?

 - Unsalted butter

 - Light brown sugar

 - Old-fashioned oats